Billingegroup/cookiecutter/news/add-py-env.rst

 **Added:**

-* support for Billinge group's reusesable worfklow by adding requirement files and environment.yml
+* support for Billinge group's reusesable workflow by adding requirement files and environment.yml

 **Changed:**